syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 #### Format column using converter

-We can customise the format of a particular column using converter.
+We can customize the format of a particular column using converter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}